How Do You Know If Your Identity Has Been Stolen?

 Let’s discuss how you can monitor your personal information and what to do if you discover that it has been compromised.

-How to check for identity theft
+How do I check for identity theft?

 • Checking bank and credit card statements for suspicious activity: If you start seeing charges on your statements that you didn’t make, then a scammer may have access to your accounts

 • Setting up credit monitoring or fraud alerts: Your financial institution and credit card issuers may help warn you of potential fraud by sending you emails, text messages or alerts on their app.
+Citi offers free credit monitoring on all accounts and credit cards.

-1. Contact affected companies or financial institutions: Card issuers and financial institutions may be able to help by freezing your accounts and letting you change your PINs and passwords
+• Contact affected companies or financial institutions: Card issuers and financial institutions may be able to help by freezing your accounts and letting you change your PINs and passwords

-3. Consider filing a police report: The police may be able to assist you with finding the perpetrator of your identity theft, potentially returning your stolen funds and preventing the criminal from acting again
+• Consider filing a police report: The police may be able to assist you with finding the perpetrator of your identity theft, potentially returning your stolen funds and preventing the criminal from acting again

-4. Place a credit freeze with all major bureaus: A credit freeze prevents new accounts from opening in your name, which could further damage your credit score
+• Place a credit freeze with all major bureaus: A credit freeze prevents new accounts from opening in your name, which could further damage your credit score

 There are some precautionary measures you can take to help ensure that you don’t fall victim to identity theft.
 Some best practices include: